-Your crew will pick out a quiet area of the coast, away from mainstream tourists, so once again you can open up the storage and zip around the water on your jet skis.
-Some of the beaches are completely inaccessible to some tourists so enjoy the space and really go to town with your water sports equipment.
+Your crew will pick out a quiet area of the coast, away from mainstream tourists, so once again you can dive into the toy locker for some exhilarating on-water frolics.
+Some of the beaches are completely inaccessible from land, so enjoy the space and really go to town with your water sports equipment.

 - Day 9

 Snorkeling and cave exploration are the order of the day

 On your final full day on board your luxury charter yacht, the Calas de Mallorca throws everything into one for a day that you won’t forget.

 Start the day nice and early by having a swim in the cool waters, or grab your snorkelling gear to see some of the pretty underwater life.
 Keeping to the lower depths, one must see for today are the Drach Caves.
 Featuring one of the world’s largest underground lakes this is a natural site you won’t want to miss out on.

 How you spend the rest of the day is entirely up to you but food for the day should include a visit to the tapas bars here as they are some of the most popular eateries in the area.

 All good things must come to an end